jeinselen/VF-BlenderAutosaveRender/README.md

 ![screenshot of the Blender Output tab with sample variables](images/screenshot4-output.png)

-If enabled in the add-on preferences, this extends the native Blender output path with all but one of the `Custom String` variables listed above.
-The `{rendertime}` variable is not available because it does not exist before rendering starts when these variables must be set.
+If enabled in the add-on preferences, this extends the native Blender output path with all but the total render time options listed above.
+The `{duration}` `{rtime}` `{rH}` `{rM}` `{rS}` variables are not available because the data does not exist before rendering starts when these variables must be set.
 If the keyword `{serial}` is used anywhere in the output string, the `Serial Number` value will be enabled.
 Click the `Variable List` button to see a popup of all available keywords.

 This works well for automatic naming of animations because the variables are processed at rendering start and will remain unchanged until the render is canceled or completed.
 Starting a new render will update the date, time, serial number, or any other variables that might have been changed.